So, what does an information architect do, exactly…?

 That’s a relatively new career, and one that has come into being alongside the information and communications technology boom of the last few years.
 It’s a role with a lot of parallels to librarianship and similar information management jobs, although a very non-traditional one.

 Lisa, who is embarking on CILIP’s certification qualification, is also a contributor to the organisation’s members’ blog network, which aggegates members’ writings on a wide variety of information topics.
-You can check that out here and, if you find it interesting, subscribe via RSS feed.

 She said: “Joining CILIP has been a terrific career boost for me with really strong opportunities for professional development.
 It’s also been tremendously welcoming to me as an information professional even though I work in a very non-traditional role.